blindlee1324/CETutorial/README.md

-# All Sources are came from Coding Everyday
+# All Sources are come from Coding Everyday

 https://opentutorials.org/course/1688